alexamog/alexamog/README.md

 Student @ BCIT | Previous SWD, SRE @ Government of Canada
 -----------------------------------------

-I am currently a student at British Columbia Institute of Technology pursuing the Information Technology program.
-I have experience in the technology industry as I have recently finished my eight month co-op program with the Government of Canada as a Software Developer and Site Reliability Engineer. 🤓 ⌨️
+I am currently enrolled in the Information Technology program at British Columbia Institute of Technology and have completed an eight-month co-op program with the Government of Canada, where I gained experience as a Software Developer and Site Reliability Engineer. 🤓 ⌨️

 In the near future, I aspire to be a full-time Developer living comfortably with two cats 🐈 🐈‍⬛